-5.3.1 number of educational institutes directly connected
+5.3.1 Number of educational institutes directly connected

 The open street map and google map is utilized to check the location of the educational institutes.
 The total number of educational institutes that are directly connected to the project road is counted and marked in the map.
+Following range is used for estimating the score for 5.3.1 attribute.